JeroenSormani/WooCommerce-Products-Per-Page/readme.txt

 WooCommerce Products Per Page is a easy-to-setup plugin that integrates a 'products per page' dropdown on your WooCommerce pages.

 == Description ==
+WooCommerce Products Per Page is a simple plugin that adds a very valuable feature to your site; the ability for you and the customer to change the products listed per page.

+When your customers are shopping online they want the best experience possible, for some this means to have a small amount of products per page, while others like to have a long list of many (all) products available.
+ Using the WooCommerce Products Per Page your customers can choose how many products they want to see per page.

-WooCommerce Products Per Page dropdown is easy to install and has several other product page configurations.
+WooCommerce Products Per Page dropdown is easy to use and has several other product page settings available.
 When activated the plugin already works and has multiple settings you can set to your desire.

 Options like: